 CAAHEP is located at: 9355 113th St. N #7709, Seminole, FL 33775, Phone: 727-210-2350, Fax: 727-210-2354

 The deadline for completed applications for January 2023 admission class consideration is June 10.

 Completed applications must include all required transcripts, support materials, and standardized test scores, if applicable.
 After June 10, applications will be processed for January 2024 admission class.

 About the Program

-Make a difference as a Diagnostic Medical Sonographer and join one of the fastest growing fields in healthcare!
-Sonography is a highly-skilled, operator dependent imaging modality that uses advanced instrumentation to create images from inside the human body.
-Physicians heavily rely on sonographers to be the “eyes” inside the patient and aid in identifying medical diagnosis.
-Ultrasound is commonly used to monitor fetal growth and understand the heart, the abdomen and the vascular and musculoskeletal systems.
+Make a difference as a Diagnostic Medical Sonographer and join one of the fastest-growing fields in health care!
+Sonography is a highly-skilled, operator-dependent imaging modality that uses advanced instrumentation to create images from inside the human body.
+Physicians heavily rely on sonographers to be the “eyes” inside the patient and aid in identifying medical diagnoses.

 Diagnostic Medical Sonography Catalog

 Download a copy of our Diagnostic Medical Sonography Program catalog, containing the mission, goals, and curriculum information.